 When is the ESPD used?

-Like the traditional procurement method, the ESPD response can be used in a one- or two-stage process.
+Like the traditional procurement exercise, the ESPD response can be used in a one- or two-stage process.
 So, the European Single Procurement Document may be used as a standalone first stage to qualify suitable bidders through to a second stage, the tender.
-Or, it may be used in a one-stage process alongside the tender submission, which is also common if the authority is using the open process.
+Or it may be used in a one-stage process alongside the tender submission, which is also common if the authority is using the open process.
+There are pros and cons to each procedure; however, the one-stage process may remove some of the barriers associated in bidding.

 Completing an ESPD

 The ESPD document can seem difficult to complete, but it is mainly a compliance task, and your narrative responses and pricing elements are the heart of your tender submission.
-We have completed hundreds of ESPD and tender documents and can provide advice, support and writing services to help you to complete the European Single Procurement Document and successfully bid for contracts.
+We have completed hundreds of ESPD and tender documents and can provide advice, support and writing services to help you to complete the European Single Procurement Document, and supporting documents, to successfully bid for contracts.

-Contact our team at our Glasgow office today for more support.
+Contact our team at our Glasgow office today for more information on our ESPD service.